iurianu/ember-phone-input/README.md

 ## Description

-The app contains 4 functions, provided on 3 different pages:
+The app contains 5 functionalities, provided on 5 different pages:

 * `Phone Input`, which is an input with the option to select countries from a dropdown (select+options)
 * `Search Input with Autocomplete`, which makes a query on existent github repos